-This often means that at least one parent may need to give up their career as someone has to be available to tend to the child.
+This often means that at least one parent may need to give up their career to be available to tend to the child’s special needs.
 And even when you have access to specialized childcare options, the costs can be astronomical.
-The combination of all these can easily lead to financial devastation for the parents of these children.
+The combination of all these factors can lead to financial devastation for the parents of these children.

-As you can see, you need all the help that’s available to you.
-This is why you need to pursue your damages.
+That’s why you need all the help that’s available to you and should pursue financial compensation.

-According to Johns Hopkins Medicine, medical malpractice is the third leading cause of death in the US.
-It is responsible for over 250,000 people, children inclusive.
-The sad thing is most of these deaths could have been avoided if the doctors, nurses, or other healthcare professionals, had been more careful or paid attention.
-Negligence on this scale is alarming, yet, that’s the reality of the day.
+According to Johns Hopkins Medicine, medical error is one of the top three causes of death in the U.S. and is responsible for more than 250,000 deaths annually.
+Sadly, most of these deaths could have been avoided if the doctors, nurses, and other healthcare providers had been more careful or just paid attention.
+Negligence on this scale is alarming, yet, it’s an unfortunate reality.

-Unfortunately, only a few of these cases are identified as medical malpractice cases.
-In many instances, victims and/or their relatives assume that the condition was naturally caused, and there was nothing they could have done about it.
+Often, these incidents are not identified as medical malpractice.
+In many cases, victims and their relatives assume that the condition was naturally caused and that nothing could have been done about it.

 Don’t be one of those people.
-Even if you have doubts or are unsure of the cause of your child’s medical condition, come and speak to us at the Birth Injury Lawyers Group.
-We have dealt with many cases like this, so we know what to look for, and will be able to tell you if you have a definite case of medical malpractice on your hands.
+Even if you have doubts or are unsure of the cause of your child’s medical condition, please reach out to us.
+Our lawyers have dealt with many cases like this and know what to look for.
+Taking advantage of a free consultation is the first step in determining whether you have a medical malpractice case.

 Common Causes of Birth Asphyxia that You Can Sue For